 Steps to Complete How to Remove Range Hood

 Step 1- Turn Off the Power of Existing Range Hood:

 At present many range hoods are powered by electricity through circuit breakers.
 Most range hoods generally have 120-volts powered using a circuit breaker.

 The first thing you should do is turn off the power to the circuit breaker and confirm your existing range hood has been disconnected properly.
 Then, hit the power switch several times to ensure that it is completely disconnected from the electric power.
 But if you are not sure which circuit is connected to the power of this vent hood?
-Then turn off the main switch of electrical conduction of the whole house until your work has been done for more safety.
+Then turn off the main switch of electrical conduction of the whole house until your work to uninstall range hood has been done for more safety.

 Step 2 – Inspect the Hood Arena